Group Size: Up to 114 participants across all sponsors

 Extensions

-Fly from home to Inverness, Scotland for a three-night stay.
-Over the coming days, explore the highlights of the Scottish Highlands, including Culloden Moor, the last battlefield of the Jacobite Rebellion, cruise on Loch Ness with visit to Urquhart Castle, and a private tasting and tour at a top malt whisky distillery.
-Also, stroll through the grounds of Balmoral Castle, the Scottish home of the Royal Family since the mid-1800s.
+Fly from home to Edinburgh, Scotland.
+Over the coming days, explore the highlights of Edinburgh and the Scottish Highlands, including Edinburgh Old Town, a UNESCO World Heritage site, a visit to Urquhart Castle, and a private tasting and tour at a top malt whisky distillery.
+Take time to relax at Dornoch Station and, if desired, enjoy a round at the historic Royal Dornoch Golf Club—advance tee time reservations are strongly recommended.
 Additional details and rates will be provided to confirmed participants.

 Optional Post-Voyage Extension: Art & Gardens of Oslo, June 9 - 12, 2026

-Fly from Bodø to Oslo, for a three-night stay at the elegant and historic Grand Hotel, opened in 1874, and for over 140 years the host to international guests, world leaders, celebrities and the Nobel Peace Prize laureates.
-Highlights include Fram Museum of polar history and Vigeland Sculpture Park, the world’s largest sculpture park made by a single artist, Gustav Vigeland, showing more than 200 of his works in bronze, granite and wrought iron.
+After exploring Bodø, fly to Oslo for a three-night stay at the elegant and historic Grand Hotel, opened in 1874, and for over 140 years the host to international guests, world leaders, celebrities and the Nobel Peace Prize laureates.
+Highlights include the Vigeland Sculpture Park, the world’s largest sculpture park created by a single artist, Gustav Vigeland, featuring more than 200 of his works in bronze, granite, and wrought iron; and the Fram Museum of Polar Exploration, which artfully narrates the story of Norwegian polar exploration.
 Additional details and rates will be provided to confirmed participants.

 What to Expect